 Why low code is the future

-As organizations continue to invest in even greater modernization, here are some predictions as to where low-code platforms might take us next:
+As organisations continue to invest in even greater modernisation, here are some predictions as to where low-code platforms might take us next:

 - More business-driven automation.
 Business-driven hyper-automation is already one of the leading drivers of low-code adoption—and it’s only going to grow.
 By building custom apps designed to support their specific operational needs, business users will continue to drive the rise of low-code apps in 2023 and beyond.

 - Better support for remote or hybrid work.
 As offices, classrooms, and institutions remain less populated or shuttered, more and more people are entering the full-time remote workforce.
 Organisations that adopt low-code platforms will be giving hybrid and remote workers the tools and infrastructure they need to work independently and collaborate from home.

 - AI and machine learning capabilities.
 Low-code tools will give coders and non-coders, data scientists and business users alike the ability to incorporate AI capabilities into their apps through prebuilt, pretrained AI models—no machine learning expertise required.